AndreaRazuriMadrid/intro-senales-biomedicas/ISB/Lab 10/Informe 10 Grupo 7.md

 ## 6. Bibliografía

+[a] A. Hyvärinen, "Fast and robust fixed-point algorithms for independent component analysis," IEEE Transactions on Neural Networks, vol. 10, no. 3, pp. 626-634, 1999, doi: 10.1109/72.761722.

 [x]  Dhani Dharmaprani, H. K. Nguyen, T. W. Lewis, D. DeLosAngeles, J. O. Willoughby, and K. J. Pope, “A comparison of independent component analysis algorithms and measures to discriminate between EEG and artifact components,” PubMed, Aug.
 2016, doi: https://doi.org/10.1109/embc.2016.7590828.
 ‌